compneurobilbao/ageml/docs/CONTRIBUTING.md

 ## Developer Setup

+This section explains how to set up a local development environment for contributing to the project.

+Another section will be added in the future explaining how to setup a Docker container for development.
 ### 1. Prepare and set up the package

 Poetry is our environment manager and build system.
 To install the required packages for creating the environment with poetry.